s1lviu/SVX-Handy/README.md

-# SVX-Handy
+# SVX-Talkie

 **A small 3D-printable Wi-Fi PTT handheld for SvxLink radioamateur nodes.**

-SVX-Handy is a simple handheld terminal that looks and feels like a small radio, but sends and receives audio over Wi-Fi to a SvxLink node.
+SVX-Talkie is a simple handheld terminal that looks and feels like a small radio, but sends and receives audio over Wi-Fi to a SvxLink node.

 It is intended as an open, non-commercial radioamateur project for people who want a physical PTT device instead of using an Android POC app.